Fedirs Kuļišs

-Fedir Kulish (Федір Куліш; born 26 March 2005) is a Ukrainian figure skater who currently competes for Latvia.
-He is the 2025 Latvian national silver medalist, the 2025 Volvo Open Cup champion, and the 2025 Daugava Open Cup champion.
+Fedirs Kuļišs (Федір Куліш; born 26 March 2005) is a Ukrainian-Latvian figure skater.
+He is the 2026 Latvian national champion, 2025 Volvo Open Cup champion, and two-time Daugava Open Cup champion (2025-26).
 On the junior level, he is the 2023 JGP Armenia bronze medalist.

 Additionally, while competing for Ukraine, he won the 2021 Ukrainian national bronze medal.

+Kuļišs represented Latvia at the 2026 Winter Olympics.

 Personal life

-Kulish was born on March 26, 2005 in Kyiv, Ukraine.
+Kuļišs was born on March 26, 2005 in Kyiv, Ukraine.
 Both his parents died from COVID-19 during the height of the pandemic.

 In March 2022, he fled Ukraine following the country's Russian invasion and settled in Riga, Latvia.
-Kulish, who was sixteen at the time, was subsequently legally adopted by his figure skating coach, Olga Kovalkova.
+Kuļišs, who was sixteen at the time, was legally adopted by his figure skating coach, Olga Kovalkova.
+In December 2025, he became a citizen of Latvia and subsequently adopted the Latvianized spelling of his name.

 Career

 Early years

-Kulish's parents signed him up for figure skating when he was five years old as a way to improve his weak immune system.
+Kuļišs' parents signed him up for figure skating when he was five years old as a way to improve his weak immune system.
 His first figure skating coach was Dmitri Shkidchenko.

-Kulish made his junior national debut at the 2019 Ukrainian Junior Championships, finishing in eleventh place.
+Kuļišs made his junior national debut at the 2019 Ukrainian Junior Championships, finishing in eleventh place.

-2019–20 season
+2019–20 season: Junior international debut

-Making his junior international debut at the 2019 Ice Star, Kulish finished the event in eighth place.
+Making his junior international debut at the 2019 Ice Star, Kuļišs finished the event in eighth place.

 He subsequently finished eighth on the senior level at the 2020 Ukrainian Championships and eighth on the junior level.

 2020–21 season

 Due to the COVID-19 pandemic, the 2020–21 ISU Junior Grand Prix series was cancelled.
-As a result, Kulish only competed in domestic events.
+As a result, Kuļišs only competed in domestic events.

 In February, he won the silver medal on the junior level at the 2021 Ukrainian Championships and bronze on the senior level.

-2021–22 season
+2021–22 season: Senior international debut

-Coached by Alexander Artyshchenko, Kulish made his ISU Junior Grand Prix debut at 2021 JGP Slovenia, finishing in eighth place.
+Coached by Alexander Artyshchenko, Kuļišs made his ISU Junior Grand Prix debut at 2021 JGP Slovenia, finishing in eighth place.
 He then went on to debut on the senior international level at the 2021 Autumn Talents Cup, placing fifth.

 In December, he finished sixth at the 2022 Ukrainian Championships and a couple weeks later, placed seventh at the 2022 Ukrainian Junior Championships.

 On February 24, 2022, Russia launched a massive invasion of Ukraine.
-As a result, Kulish fled to Latvia the following month.
-Learning of Kulish's situation, Riga-based figure skating coach, Olga Kovalkova, invited him to train under her at the Kristal Ice Skating Club and ultimately finance his skating career.
+As a result, Kuļišs fled to Latvia the following month.
+Learning of Kuļišs' situation, Riga-based figure skating coach, Olga Kovalkova, invited him to train under her at the Kristal Ice Skating Club and ultimately finance his skating career.

-Deciding to switch countries and compete for Latvia, Kulish was required to sit out of competitions for a year and a half pending his release from the Ukrainian Figure Skating Federation.
+Deciding to switch countries and compete for Latvia, Kuļišs was required to sit out of competitions for a year and a half pending his release from the Ukrainian Figure Skating Federation.